Mary McCarthy (American writer): Personal life

-Marriage and family

 McCarthy married four times.
 In 1933, she married Harald Johnsrud, an actor and playwright.
 She and critic Philip Rahv were lovers.
 Her best-known spouse was her second husband, writer and critic Edmund Wilson, whom she married in 1938 after leaving Rahv.
 They had a son, Reuel Wilson.
 McCarthy and Wilson divorced in 1946.
 Later that year, she married Bowden Broadwater, who worked for The New Yorker.
 They also divorced.

 In 1961, McCarthy married career diplomat James R. West.

-Death

 McCarthy died of lung cancer on October 25, 1989, at NewYork-Presbyterian Hospital in New York City.

 Film portrayals

 In the 2012 German movie Hannah Arendt, Mary McCarthy is portrayed by Janet McTeer.